EPIK4gla/Brick-Cats/README.md

 [DB Setup (required)]
 ---------------------
 1. Go to the 'SiT_3' Folder and find the PHP file named 'config.php'.
-2. In https://panel.ct8.pl/, create a new mysql DataBase (name it whatever you want and a secured pass you won't lose
+2. In ur pma, create a new mysql DataBase (name it whatever you want and a secured pass you won't lose
 3. In the file 'config.php', you will find the following line:

   -> $conn = mysqli_connect( "mysql.ct8.pl" , "m40457_modbc", "BrickCatsFR1!" , "m40457_brickymod");
   change "m40457_modbc" to the database username, "BrickCatsFR1!" to the database pass and "m40457_brickymod" to the database name.
+And of course, your host.

 4. Then connect to the db in 'https://pma.ct8.pl/' with your db credidentials
 5. Go to your database and click import then download the file 'database.sql' in the site files.